 Visual Scripting - The developers are adding a new visual scripting functionality for Godot 3.0.
 This makes it easier for non-programmer developers to modify or create simple game logic without writing code.
 However, if you are coming from a CS background (like me), visual scripting wouldn’t be the most tempting way to develop a game.

 VR/AR Support - With the ever-increasing popularity of VR/AR games, Godot 3.0 is going to integrate OpenVR with Godot API.

 New Particle System - Particle systems are indispensable in modern games.
 Due to that, Godot is making a new particle system with good performance.

 New Renderer - As mentioned in the previous section, Godot’s current 3D engine is not working pretty well.
 In Godot 3, however, they are working really hard on a new renderer.
 So hopefully, Godot 3.0 will have an extremely better 3D engine.

 Multi-language Bindings - Though I suggest that GDScript is a well designed and easy-to-use language.
 However, people coming from different backgrounds have diversified preferences.
 In Godot 3.0, they plan to add language bindings for Python, C#, Lua, and D, so developers could work with the language they like.

 Experience the actual feeling of Waiting for Godot - Yeah, the essence of Godot is that you have to be waiting for it.
 Waiting for Godot 1.0, waiting for Godot 2.0, and now, it’s waiting for Godot 3.0.
-You have be waiting…(or contribute some to it).
+You have be waiting…(or contribute some code to it).